JarodNavarro2/COMP330_FINALPROJECT/README.md

 Users must log into the application before it can be run.
 Details on how to create a new account and login are detailed below.

 The application consists of a trio of grids; one for the user’s schedule information with refresh and add classes buttons below, one for the schedule information of every member of the group with a refresh option below, and one for information on the group members with a refresh option below.
-The grids are topped by a menu bar with three options - File, Edit, and Help.
+The grids are topped by a menu bar with two options - File and Help.
 The functions of each of these options are detailed below.

 Logging In